Louuss/molecular_parser/README.md

 The main goal is to count the number of each atoms in a molecule.

-The input is a String, and the function returns a dictionary.
+The input is a String representing a molecule formula (H2O for example), and the function returns a dictionary {'H': 2, 'O': 1}.

-It needs pyhon3 to work.
+**It needs pyhon3 to work.**

 ## How to run
 To run the program with basic examples :